Seilamuk/Seilamuk-/Android/Android-Advanced-Usage.md

 #####► Ad's image configuration
 > **``public NativeAdPreferences setAutoBitmapDownload(boolean autoBitmapDownload)``**<br></br>

 You can choose between two options to obtain the ad's image:

-+ get the image pre-cached as a BITMAP.
+1. get the image pre-cached as a BITMAP. <br></br>
-+ get the image URL only.
+2. get the image URL only.<br></br>

 ######Parameters<br></br>
 *autoBitmapDownload* - Boolean: